eluv-io/scheduler-go/README.md

 ### Options

-The default scheduler (using `New`) is initialized with a buffered channel of size 1 and configured such that if the receiver is slow handling schedules and the buffer is full, the scheduler won't skip the schedule and will retry once after 10ms.
+The default scheduler (using `New`) is initialized with a buffered channel of size 1 and configured such that if the receiver is slow handling schedules and the buffer is full, the scheduler waits at most 20 millis before giving up.

 These options are configurable through `Options` passed to function `NewScheduler`. <br/>
-Below an `Options` example with a zero channel size and skipping schedules when the channel is full:
+Below an `Options` example with a zero channel size and skipping schedules after 1 millisecond when the channel is full:

 ```
 	return &Options{
 		ChannelSize: 0,
 		OnChannelFull: OnChannelFull{
-			SkipDispatch: true,
+		    MaxWait: time.Millisecond,
 		},
 	}
 ```